ikollipara/Tulpar/Developer Log.md

 ## 2022.04.05
 I've finished documenting what is currently in the framework.
 My next concern is where I should include service files, or should I have those at all.
 I think having a dedicated folder would be nice for services, as some things just don't belong in the view parts of the function.
 It also allows for some DRY principles as well.

+## 2022.04.16
+I've looked at the framework, and although it's functional I want to do more.
+As such, the next version of Tulpar is being built after this.

+I've reconsidered my uses, and I'm debating using Returns as a building block.
+I like functional code, it's easier to test and check.
+As such, I think this project would benefit from that new direction.
+In addition to this, I want to offically use a HTML DSL.
+I also want to hand roll it, so that HTMX can be deeply ingrained.
+Lastly, I want to do something more for the database part, potentially introduce more options.